ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 of the issuer.

 How are HTLCs helping with instant, atomic payments?
-Here's how a payment from A to B to C happens in practice:
+Here's how a payment from A to B to C happens in practice: <br><small>(note: if you're wondering why "B" was picked as an intermediary, we'll see later that path discovery isn't explicitly part of the BOLT specs!
+Another interesting aspect of the Lightning Network design)</small>
 * C creates a lightning "invoice" to A for 100,000 satoshis (0.001 BTC).
 This could be communicated over an email, through a web-based checkout flow, via an in-person QR code, etc.  At the core of this invoice is a hash H. The